kcievelyn/nus_devops/README.md

 * more git
 * more git
 * homework list
-* catch up on lecture videos
+* catch up on lectures

 ![](aeroplane.jpg)